Apprenticeship Missouri

 Apprenticeship Missouri works with employers, providers and partners to build a diverse and skilled workforce in Missouri through apprenticeship and work-based learning opportunities.

-Missouri currently has 22,426 active apprentices across 286 registered programs, including 34 registered youth apprenticeship programs.
-Since October 2019, Missouri has seen 51,851 new apprentices enter into high-quality registered apprenticeship training programs and 17,159 who have completed their apprenticeship training.
-Missouri is currently at 94% of its goal to serve 55,000 new apprentices by 2025.
+Missouri currently has 22,000 active apprentices across 310 registered programs, including 51 registered youth apprenticeship programs.
+Since October 2019, 59,151 new apprentices have entered into high-quality registered apprenticeship training programs and 20,719 have completed their apprenticeship training.
+Missouri surpassed its goal to serve 55,000 new apprentices by 2025 in February.

 Learn more about Registered Apprenticeships in the Apprenticeship Missouri Playbook